Do you like eating cabbage and want to grow it yourself but don’t have outdoor space? Then this article is for you!

 - Cabbage is ready to use.
 Eat them fresh or store them in the refrigerator for later use.

 Growing cabbage in containers is a good alternative to outdoor growing if you don’t have space.

-By providing them the ideal conditions and a little care, they grow equally good in containers.
+By providing them with the ideal conditions and a little care, they grow equally well in containers.